2025 Awami League ban protests: Blockade Activities (9–10 May)

 At 2:45 PM on 9 May 2025, members of various political parties and platforms attended a rally held in Dhaka.
-During the rally, around 4:30 PM, Hasnat Abdullah announced a blockade program at Shahbagh intersection, prompting the protesters to move from InterContinental Dhaka to Shahbagh.
+During the rally, around 4:30 PM, Hasnat Abdullah announced a blockade program at Shahbag intersection, prompting the protesters to move from InterContinental Dhaka to Shahbag.

-Members of various Islamist and political organizations participated in the Shahbagh blockade in separate groups, where Muhammad Jasimuddin Rahmani and his supporters were also seen.
+Members of various Islamist and political organizations participated in the Shahbag blockade in separate groups, where Muhammad Jasimuddin Rahmani and his supporters were also seen.
 Nahid Islam warned the government that unless the Bangladesh Awami League was swiftly banned, a program similar to the March to Dhaka would be launched.
 He also confirmed that roads in various parts of Dhaka were blocked.

-Due to the sit-in at Shahbagh from the afternoon, traffic movement was halted, causing severe congestion in the city.
+Due to the sit-in at Shahbag from the afternoon, traffic movement was halted, causing severe congestion in the city.
 Rord in Mirpur, Badda, and Rampura were also blocked.
-On the same day at 4 PM, the political platform United Peoples Bangladesh, based on the student-people uprising, was formally launched and later joined the sit-in at Shahbagh.
+On the same day at 4 PM, the political platform United People's Bangladesh, based on the student-people uprising, was formally launched and later joined the sit-in at Shahbagh.

-In the evening, in Uttara (Dhaka), activists of the student-people uprising blocked the Airport Road, Dhaka and staged protests under the call of July Revolutionary Alliance.
-Later that night, under the leadership of the Anti-Discrimination Student Movement, a protest march and rally were held in support of the movement in Kurigram.
+In the evening, in Uttara, activists of the student-people uprising blocked the Airport Road, Dhaka and staged protests under the call of July Revolutionary Alliance.
+Later that night, under the leadership of the Students Against Discrimination, a protest march and rally were held in support of the movement in Kurigram.

 At around 9:30 PM, protesters demonstrated and blocked the Dhaka–Aricha Highway in Savar, showing solidarity with the demand to ban the Bangladesh Awami League.
 Although various political parties and organizations took part in the movement, the Bangladesh Nationalist Party (BNP) remained absent and refrained from taking a stance on banning the Awami League.
 Protesters questioned this and attempted to bring the BNP into the movement.

-At 11 PM, Hasnat Abdullah announced the next day’s program at Shahbagh, urging a public gathering at 3 PM at all blockade points including Shahbagh.
-He presented three demands to the government: issuing the July declaration, designating Awami League as a terrorist organization and banning all its affiliates, and banning the party collectively through the International Crimes Tribunal (Bangladesh).
+At 11 PM, Hasnat Abdullah announced the next day's program at Shahbag, urging a public gathering at 3 PM at all blockade points, including Shahbagh.
+He presented three demands to the government: issuing the July Declaration, designating Awami League as a terrorist organization and banning all its affiliates, and banning the party collectively through the International Crimes Tribunal (Bangladesh).